 Can’t put a price on application development

 How much does it cost to create an app?
-Is there any difference if it’s a mobile app, web app, IoT app, or a unique tool for internal use?
-Not at all, since all of our software is custom-built.
+Is there any difference if it’s a mobile app, web app, IoT app, cross-platform app, or a unique tool for internal use?
+Not at all, since regardless of the app type, our software is custom-built.

 Don’t get us wrong – out-of-the-box solutions are a legitimate choice, too.
 In fact, we often encourage clients to examine their options before going custom because there’s a vast market out there with a plethora of products available to match all kinds of business needs.